ZhihanLee/Constrained-SAC-PPO/README.md

 https://github.com/AI4Finance-Foundation/ElegantRL

-I established a Constrained SAC algorithm to deal with CMDP problem
+I established a Constrained SAC algorithm to deal with CMDP problem.

+See 'Class AgentConstrainedSAC' in "AgentSAC.py" for details.

-However, I didn't use NN to Lagrangian Multiplier λ
+However, I didn't use NN to update Lagrangian Multiplier λ.

 In the future, I will add this method.